dr-kd/orac_demo_patch/README.md

 At this point we've demoed a bare minimum module with all the data types (except pan as I don't understand that one) available in the menu that does nothing.
 I guess in lesson two we're going to have to do something real.

+## Distributing the patch

+While this patch does nothing it's a good time to describe how to distribute it.

+First create a deploy.sh script:

+    oscsend localhost 4001 /oled/aux/line/2 s "installing"
+    oscsend localhost 4001 /oled/aux/line/3 s "orac module" cd ..
+    mv $1 /usbdrive/media/orac/usermodules/dev
+    exit 1

+Note the penultimate line - this is where you want the module to end up on the file system.

+In the folder `/usbdrive/media/orac/usermodules/dev`, issue the following command at the terminal:

+     ~/scripts/create_install_package.sh demo

+This will output a demo.zop file you can distribute to others.